Mustaffa96/Football_ManagerQT/README.md

-# Fantasy_LeagueQT
+# Football_ManagerQT
-A Fantasy League, but developed using PyQT
+A Football Manager, but developed using PyQT